 Turn Out Like His Father: No matter how much Bold tries to distance himself from Fox's legacy, he eventually comes to accept that he shares a lot of traits with him.
 In fact, Bold and Fox occasionally share each others lines!

 What the Hell, Hero?: Bold.
 He causes trouble, puts his father and brother's life in danger, runs away after a well-deserved punishment and is determined to not return home, not even for the sake of his cubs.
-Fortunately, he finally reconsiders, but he essentially still keeps his vow to never step inside White Dear Park ever again.
+Fortunately, he finally reconsiders, but he essentially still keeps his vow to never step inside White Deer Park ever again.

 What Measure Is a Non-Cute?: Rats, with the eventual exception of Spike, are the villains of Season 3 (as well as the de facto choice of prey for the Farthing Wood predators in Seasons 1 and 2).
 The Shrike (or Butcher Bird) of Season 1 is depicted as a coarse and unpleasant character, in contrast with the nobler likes of similarly predatory birds Owl, Kestrel and Whistler (possibly due to his particular method of storing his prey - by impaling the carcasses on thorn bushes).
 Also, weasels here are comical and lovable, but to get rid of the slightly bigger stoat would, according to Fox, "be doing the park a favour."